lion-packages/bundle/README.md

 }
 ```

-Note that when you want to implement methods that implement processes with databases, the QueryBuilder class must be imported for their respective operation. more information on [Lion-SQL](https://github.com/Sleon4/Lion-SQL). <br>
+Note that when you want to implement methods that implement processes with databases, the `LionSql\Drivers\MySQLDriver` class must be imported for their respective operation. more information on [Lion-SQL](https://github.com/Sleon4/Lion-SQL). <br>
 Note that at the framework level Lion-SQL is already installed and implemented, the variables are located in the `.env` file, follow the import instructions for their use.

 ## Credits